khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 Tables work across multiple screen sizes and conform to responsive guidelines.
 Prevent horizontal scrolling to ensure the table doesn’t break the layout.

-Todo: Add description of how the table behabes on responsive views
+Todo: Add description of how the table behaves on responsive views

 ## Accessibility